Shloyem/Reentrancy-Honeypot/README.md

 * Balances: Malicious log - 2 ether; Private_Bank - 0 ether; Naive Exploiter - 0;

 Credit to [u/smarx explanatory post](https://www.reddit.com/r/ethdev/comments/7xu4vr/oh_dear_somebody_just_got_tricked_on_the_same/dubakau/) that helped me understand how it works and inspired my implementation.

-## Running yourself
-It is planned to change the project and have it run with truffle or hardhat.
-Until then you can run it locally:

-First create the MaliciousLog contract.
-This will also create the Private_Bank.
-Use the created Private_Bank address when creating the NaiveExploiter contract.
-Call the MaliciousLog init() function, that will send 1 ether to the bank contract and lure naive hackers to come take it.
-You're all set.

-A call to NaiveExploiter.exploitReentrancy() will move 1 ether from that NaiveExploiter(0 ether) to the honeypot contract(2 ethers).

-A call to MaliciousLog.exploitReentrancy() will have the malicious contract successfully exploiting the reentrancy bug and withdraw all the funds(2 ethers) from the honeypot(0 ether).